Open Arts Objects

 Watch this short film outlining the Open Arts Objects project

-We have been working closely with A-level teachers, and many of our films are tailored to the new A-level Curriculum by Pearson, covering the themes of Identities, Nature, and War, but they can also be easily adapted to the Cambridge Pre-U, and offer resources for any teacher who incorporates art and design into their teaching.
-Click on the title of the film to open a dedicated page with free support material.
+- supports teachers by providing free open access materials including films, activities for students, and teaching support documents.
+OAO films are a recommended resources for the new A-level Curriculum by Pearson, covering the themes of Identities, Nature, and War, but they can also be easily adapted to the Cambridge Pre-U. They are an ideal resource for any teacher who incorporates art and design into their teaching.

 Dr Emma Barker discusses an eighteenth-century painting of a lady having a cup of a drink newly fashionable at the time – tea.
 Learn more about the work with our teaching resources.